Ryan-Awad/ryan-awad/README.md

 *"If something is important enough, even if the odds are stacked against you, you should still do it" — Elon Musk*

 Hey there!
 My name is Ryan!
-I am a aspiring penetration tester and cybersecurity researcher.
+I am an aspiring penetration tester and cybersecurity researcher.

 I am always eager to learn new things, so do not hesitate to contact me!